AstroJames/astrojames.github.io/content/movies/_index.md

 ## Supernova Remnant Volume Viewer

 Interactively explore 3D point-cloud surfaces exported from volume renders.
 Drag to rotate, scroll to zoom, or use the dropdown to switch data products.

+Default selection loads a down-sampled preview for faster interaction.
+Switch to the full-resolution entry once you're ready—the initial load may take longer.

 {{< ply_viewer >}}